AdobeDocs/analytics-platform.en/help/report-builder/work-with-filters.md

 # Work with Filters in Report Builder

-You can add filters when you use the Create a new data block option or when you use the Quick Edit panel.
-For information about adding filters when you create a new data block, see \<\<link to Create a Data Block section>\>.
+You can add filters when you use the Create new data block option or when you use the Quick Edit panel.
+For information about adding filters when you create a new data block, see [Create a Data Block](./create-a-data-block.md).

 After a data block is created, you can use the Quick Edit panel to modify, remove, or replace filters.

-Using the Quick Edit panel, you can also substitue filters.
+When you use the Quick Edit panel, you can also substitue filters.
 Select one or several data blocks in the worksheet to substitute or modify filters.

 When you select a range of cells in the spreadsheet, the Quick Edit panel Filter link is updated with the list of filters present in the data blocks that are included in the selection.

-## Modify segments applied to selected data blocks
+## Modify filters applied to selected data blocks

-Click the Segment link to launch the Quick Edit - Segment Panel.
+Click the filter link to launch the Quick Edit - filter Panel.

 ![image file](./assets/image22.png)

- \<\< we should get a current shot of data with both hub screen shots as shown below \>\>*
+ \<\< Need a current shot showing data with both hub screen shots as shown below \>\>*

 ![](./assets/image23.png)

-Use the Quick Edit Segment Panel to complete the following tasks:
+Use the Quick Edit Filter panel to complete the following tasks:

-- Add or remove a segment
+- Add or remove a filter
-- Replace a segment
+- Replace a filter

-## Add or Remove a Segment from a Data Block
+## Add or Remove a Filter from a Data Block

-You can add or remove segments to selected data blocks using the Quick Edit mode.
+You can add or remove filters to selected data blocks using the Quick Edit mode.

 1. Select a range of cells that intersects several data blocks.